alickad/music_editor/README.md

 ## TODO
 - music playback not ignoring accidentals
 - download MIDI and PDF
-- multiple notes played at once
+- multiple notes played at once (then also in playback)
 - select notes / delete notes / edit notes
 - tutorial on the web page (documentation for user)
 - variable measure length (based on number of notes)